fbpx

 How do you find popular niches?

-I stick with what is doing well on Pinterest.
+I stick with what is doing well on Pinterest and other social media.

-The reason why is because Pinterest is a great way to get started with traffic building because there is no wait time.
+The reason is that Pinterest is a great way to get started with traffic building because there is no wait time.
 You can start pinning on day 1 and you might start receiving traffic on the first day.

 So how do you find these niches on Pinterest?